Guest Posts

 Do You Really Need Compostable Bags for Your Food ...

-Here's what you need to know about compost bin liners, why they may do more harm than good even if they&#;re compostable, and how you can keep your kitchen tidy without them.
+Here’s what you should know about compost bin liners, their potential drawbacks even if they are compostable, and effective methods to maintain cleanliness in your kitchen without them.

 What are compostable bags or bin liners?

-Compostable bags may look and feel similar to plastic produce bags made from petroleum, but they&#;re manufactured out of plant-based materials, such as vegetable starches, wood pulp, lactic acid, or soy proteins.
-These materials are designed to be consumed by microorganisms that help them decompose into the soil-like organic substance we know as compost.
+Compostable bags may resemble plastic produce bags made from petroleum, but they are actually produced using plant-based materials such as vegetable starches, wood pulp, lactic acid, or soy proteins.
+These materials are intended to be broken down by microorganisms, transforming into the soil-like organic matter referred to as compost.

-The problem is that not all composting systems create the right environment for these bags to fully break down.
-Typically, only municipal or commercial composting facilities&#;not home composting setups&#;generate enough heat, moisture, and airflow to allow for full decomposition.
-But these facilities can also differ in their capacities, so even if your food scraps get collected for off-site composting, compostable bags may still be prohibited.
+The challenge arises because not all composting systems provide suitable conditions for these bags to decompose completely.
+Generally, only municipal or commercial composting facilities generate the necessary heat, moisture, and airflow required for complete decomposition.
+However, these facilities can vary in their capabilities, so even if your food scraps are being sent off for composting, compostable bags might be prohibited.

 Can I put compostable bags in with my food waste?